DelineaXPM/dsv-gitlab/DEVELOPER.md

 - Devcontainer configuration included for Codespaces or [Remote Container](https://code.visualstudio.com/docs/remote/containers)

+## Integration Testing

+Run the following tasks:

+- `mage test:setuplocal`
+- `mage test:integration`

+You'll need to have DSV credentials to use this, following the readme example.
+This will generate a test variables file that will then use `gitlab-ci-local` for testing.

 ## Run Tasks

 Run `trunk fmt --all; trunk check --all` prior to creating pr and you'll have the majority of tests locally validated that would normally require you to wait on github actions to complete.